luis-olmedo-me/vscode-env-viewer/README.md

   <img src="media/readme/env-template.gif" style="box-shadow: 0 5px 15px #11111170"/>
 </p>

-> 🛈 **They should be written without any comments or spaces between** since all those values can be overwritten by the user.
+> :information_source: **They should be written without any comments or spaces between** since all those values can be overwritten by the user.

 &nbsp;